 You’ve heard of ‘citizens of the world’.
 Here is how to become a business of the world…

 This may seem like an obvious one, but this is an especially important consideration for hoteliers and accommodation providers – whose primary customer base are internationals looking to travel.
 This doesn’t, however, mean that having a currency convertor on your website is enough.
-This actually refers to your business’ regard for foreign currency and subsequently, your web usability for customers’ outside of your native country.
+This actually refers to your business’ regard for foreign currency and subsequently, your web usability for customers’ outside of your native country. [quote]You could be missing some very lucrative opportunities from frustrated users having trouble with your website.[/quote]

 When buying online, do your customers have to wait until checkout to get a price they can make sense of?
 Are your conversion rates transparent enough?
 Have you considered how your payment screen processes foreign characters, or the cyrillic alphabet?
 These are all considerations to discuss with your business’ web team, as sites that don’t consider currency from the offset statistically see much lower rates of sales conversion, and more ‘abandoned baskets’ as a result.